Exit Strategies Every Real Estate Investor Should Know in 2026

 - Helps scale faster by preserving equity

-- Strict identification and closing timelines
+- Strict timelines

-- More paperwork and coordination
+- More paperwork

 3. Cash-Out Refinance

-- The property has added value (rehab, rent increases, stabilization)
+- The property has added value

-- Income supports the new debt comfortably
+- Rent supports the new loan

-- You want to keep the asset and scale your portfolio
+- You want to scale your portfolio

 4. Seller Financing Exit

 In tighter credit environments, seller financing expands your buyer pool.
-Instead of collecting all cash at closing,
+Instead of receiving all cash upfront, you become the lender and collect monthly payments.

 - Potential higher sale price

-- Monthly income stream
+- Monthly passive income

-- Attractive when conventional lending tightens
+- Works when lending is tight

 - Buyer default risk